 Working with Product

 Once you’ve made your purchase and are ready to begin working with your wood there are a few things to consider.
 If you plan on milling the surface of the wood, I recommend a belt sander.
-A palm sander will also work but is much more time consuming.
+A palm sander will also work but is much more time consuming with large projects.
 I don’t recommend using a plainer as reclaimed wood will occasionally have a nail or two in it and can ruin your blade.
 If you plan to use the bolts provided, all you need is a dab of wood glue on the threaded end.
-Most people insert bolts prior to applying finish.
+Most people insert bolts priorto applying finish.